-Current guidance from WHO recommends the use of DTG in pregnant women and those of child-bearing potential, and encourages counselling of women so that they can make an informed choice about treatment based on an understanding of the risks and benefits associated with their choice.11 While structurally similar, cabotegravir is not the same as DTG.
+Current guidance from WHO recommends the use of DTG in pregnant women and those of child-bearing potential, and encourages counselling of women so that they can make an informed choice about treatment based on an understanding of the risks and benefits associated with their choice.10 While structurally similar, cabotegravir is not the same as DTG.
 Pre-clinical studies did not find any effect of CAB on embryofetal development (see section 1.7 of original protocol).
 In HPTN 084, prior to 5 November 2020, pregnancy incidence in the context of LARC use was 1.3 per 100 person years (95% confidence interval [CI] 1.0, 1.7).
 Of 50 confirmed pregnancies, 27 (54%) had confirmed pregnancy outcomes while the remainder were ongoing.
-Reassuringly, no congenital anomalies were observed.1

-Data on the safety and PK of CAB LA in pregnant women compared to non-pregnant women are critical.
-In particular, data on PK are important for informing the need for dose adjustments in pregnancy.
-Drug metabolism may be altered during pregnancy.
-Pregnant women experience unique physiological changes that may result in clinically significant alterations in drug PK and pharmacodynamics.
-With respect to long-acting injectable antiretroviral products, the following physiological changes beginning early in gestation may be relevant: (a) large changes in total body water and fat, increasing drug distribution volume; (b) decreased albumin and increased alpha-1 acid glycoprotein (AAG) concentrations that may cause clinically relevant changes in drug protein binding; (c) increased cardiac output, ventilation, and hepatic and renal blood flow which may impact drug metabolism and elimination; and (e) increased concentrations of endogenous glucocorticoids that may affect the activity of hepatic enzyme systems that regulate drug metabolism.12-17 These physiological changes have the potential to result in lower drug exposures with consequent loss of HIV protection if significant.
+Reassuringly, no congenital anomalies were observed.1 may result in clinically significant alterations in drug PK and pharmacodynamics (PD).
+With respect to long-acting injectable antiretroviral products, the following physiological changes beginning early in gestation may be relevant: (a) large changes in total body water and fat, increasing drug distribution volume; (b) decreased albumin and increased alpha-1 acid glycoprotein (AAG) concentrations that may cause clinically relevant changes in drug protein binding; (c) increased cardiac output, ventilation, and hepatic and renal blood flow which may impact drug metabolism and elimination; and (d) increased concentrations of endogenous glucocorticoids that may affect the activity of hepatic enzyme systems that regulate drug metabolism.11-16 These physiological changes have the potential to result in lower drug exposures with consequent loss of HIV protection if significant.
 While few data exist, an analysis of samples from three women living with HIV who received CAB LA with RPV during ViiVsponsored trials provide some reassurance.
 Although CAB LA was discontinued at the time of pregnancy confirmation, the rate of decline of CAB concentrations during the PK tail in pregnancy was within the expected range for non-pregnant women.
-The CAB LA PK profile is primarily determined by its absorption rate, which appears to be unaffected by changes in metabolic enzymatic profile.18 More data in a larger sample size could confirm this.
+The CAB LA PK profile is primarily determined by its absorption rate, which appears to be unaffected by changes in metabolic enzymatic profile.17 More data in a larger sample size could confirm this.